eirden96/frailSafe_project/README.md

 ### Description
 Our project consists of three parts:
-    1. preprocessing of the Aggregated Virtual Patient Model Dataset, which can be found [here](https://zenodo.org/record/2670048#.YdmxrdBBxaS) and classification based on "Fried" Parameter
+    1. preprocessing of the Aggregated Virtual Patient Model Dataset, which can be found [here](https://zenodo.org/record/2670048#.YdmxrdBBxaS) and classification based on "Fried" Parameter.
-    2. preprocessing of the Indoor Localization Dataset, which can be found [here](https://zenodo.org/record/2671590#.YdmxpdBBxaT), merging with the preprocessed dataset above and clustering
+    2. preprocessing of the Indoor Localization Dataset, which can be found [here](https://zenodo.org/record/2671590#.YdmxpdBBxaT), merging with the preprocessed dataset above and clustering.
-    3. Exploratory Data Analysis (EDA)
+    3. Exploratory Data Analysis (EDA).

 ### Contact
 Please feel free to contact us